Brand Names: Android, Android-10, Methitest, Oreton Methyl, Testred, Virilon

-Call your doctor at once if you have any of these serious side effects:
+Call your doctor at once if you have:

 - increased or ongoing erection of the penis;

-- nausea, vomiting, stomach pain, loss of appetite, and jaundice (yellowing of the skin or eyes).
+- liver problems--nausea, upper stomach pain, itching, tired feeling, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).

-Women receiving methyltestosterone may develop male characteristics, which could be irreversible if testosterone treatment is continued.
-Stop taking this medication and call your doctor at once if you notice any of these signs of excess testosterone:
+Women using methyltestosterone may develop male characteristics, which could be irreversible if treatment is continued.
+Stop using this medicine and call your doctor at once if you notice any of these signs of excess testosterone:

 - changes in menstrual periods;